The Knowledge Hub has seven (7) components:

-1. Infrastructure Development: To realise the development of the PNG NRI campus into the PNG Knowledge Hub requires investments in appropriate office space, accommodation, and landscape design.
+To realise the development of the PNG NRI campus into the PNG Knowledge Hub requires investments inappropriate office space, accommodation, and landscape design.
 We have started work on this and are making good progress.
 This includes the refurbishment of the research building, road network, design of the Sir Henry Chow Building, and now housing two Projects of national significance – Bougainville Referendum research and the APEC Study Centre.

-Complementing the GeoNRI, is the development of the AtlasNRI is a platform for ready-made social indicators on the basis of the detailed analysis.
-This information will be presented in a static format and ready for use by interested developers of policies, planners and programmers.
-Based on a proof of concept prototype in 2017 and in 2018, conversion of data profiles from one software to another has been resolved and ongoing development of indicators is planned for webpage in 2019.
+Complementing the GeoNRI is the development of the AtlasNRI a platform for ready-made social indicators on the basis of detailed analysis.
+This information will be presented in a static format and ready for use by interested developers of policies, planners, and programmers.
+Based on a proof of concept prototype in 2017 and 2018, the conversion of data profiles from one software to another has been resolved and ongoing development of indicators is planned for the webpage in 2019.